alekseinagamoto/sparkify-redshift/README.md

 |
 ├── src                         <- Source code for use in this project.
 |   ├── notebooks
-|   |   └── etl.ipynb           <- Notebook for ETL development.
+|   |   └── IaC.ipynb           <- Noteook for Infrastructure-as-Code deployment and disposal of infrastructure.
 |   |
 |   └── scripts
 |       ├── etl.py              <- Script to execute ETL pipeline.